Friday, 30 January 2026

 I Paint My Year

 I have taken delivery of the final bowl in my 'tree' series.
-Here it is, Autumn:
+Here it is:

-This is the fourth bowl I've painted since December 2024 at the Emma Bridgewater factory in Stoke, alongside close family and friends.
-The painting has been a joy in itself.
-A respite.
+This is the fourth bowl I've painted since December 2024 at the decorating studio in the Emma Bridgewater factory in Stoke.
+The visits have been a joy in themselves, the bowls holding memories of time spent with Charlotte, Gabriel, Jonty, Ally, Ruth, and Charlotte again.

 "I await next year's greening."

-I knew it, my healing and growing, would take time, the passage of seasons, patience and yet... that waiting was hard and so painful at times I wanted to stop.
-The tree bowls and my perfectionist streak helped - I needed to complete the set.
-The shoots grew to become leaves which sheltered me from rain and sunshine:
+I knew my healing and growth would take time, the passage of seasons, and patience; and yet, that waiting was so hard and painful at times that I wanted to stop the process.
+The tree bowls and my perfectionist, pedantic streak helped - I needed to complete the set.

 "I fall into earth-life.